OMONa-E/Prediction-of-Product-Sales/README.md

 The EDA process helps in understanding the underlying patterns, relationships, and characteristics of the data, which is crucial for building accurate predictive models.

+# ML Model for Prediction of Product Sales

+## Overview of the Project
+This project focuses on developing machine learning models to predict product sales based on various product and outlet attributes.
+The primary objective is to assist retailers in understanding the factors influencing sales and optimizing inventory management and marketing strategies.

+## Relevant Insights from the Data
+1. **Correlation Analysis:** Visualizing the correlation matrix revealed that the "Item MRP" feature has a strong positive correlation with "Item Outlet Sales," indicating that higher maximum retail prices tend to result in higher sales figures.

+2. **Categorical Feature Analysis:** Investigating the distribution of categorical features, such as "Item Fat Content," uncovered inconsistencies that were addressed during data cleaning.
+This step ensured the reliability of the dataset for model training.

+## Summary of the Model and Evaluation Metrics
+- **Linear Regression Model:** Demonstrates slight underfitting, with consistent performance between training and test datasets.
+Achieves an R-squared value of 0.587 and an RMSE of 1067.926 units on the test dataset.
+- **Random Forest Model:** Exhibits clear signs of overfitting, with significantly better performance on the training data than on the test data.
+Achieves an R-squared value of 0.882 and an RMSE of 662.983 units on the training dataset, indicating potential overfitting issues.

+## Final Recommendations
+While the Linear Regression model demonstrates better generalization to unseen data, the Random Forest model suffers from overfitting and may require further optimization or regularization techniques to improve its performance on test data.
+It's recommended to explore techniques such as hyperparameter tuning and feature engineering to enhance model performance and address overfitting concerns.

 ## Usage

 To run the notebook locally, ensure you have Python installed along with the required dependencies listed above.
 Then, execute the cells in the Jupyter Notebook sequentially to perform data cleaning, preprocessing, and exploratory data analysis.